Savage Avengers: Volume 1

 The Sickle Priest reconvenes with Kulan Gath and the two discuss a solution to overcoming Wolverine's healing factor to make him a suitable sacrifice, unaware that a nearby Conan is eavesdropping on the conversation.
 In another part of the temple, the Punisher opens fire on more members of the Hand, enraged by the theft of his family's bodies.
 A disguised Elektra Natchios reveals herself to Castle, and the two head deeper into the temple, finding evidence of Wolverine's presence.
 Elektra separates from Punisher to free Wolverine, returning as Gath offers to use necromancy to revive Castle's dead family members in exchange for the return of his amulet.
 Wolverine attempts to bluff Gath by claiming the amulet had been destroyed, but Conan ruins the plan by returning with the amulet.
 Fatally impaling Conan, Gath retakes the amulet and begins the ritual as the formerly-imprisoned symbiote bonds with Conan, healing his wounds and imbuing his sword with more power.
 Enraged, Conan begins slaughtering more Hand members, accidentally triggering the final sacrifices needed to summon the Marrow God in the process.

-The assembled heroes attempt to slay the eldritch being, but their weapons seem to have no effect, with Wolverine becoming trapped in the creature's body.
+The assembled heroes attempt to kill the eldritch being, but their weapons seem to have no effect, with Wolverine becoming trapped in the creature's body.
 Opening a portal to Shanghai, Kulan Gath and Jhoatun Lau disappear through it, unknowingly taking Conan with them.
 Back in the Savage Land, the Punisher calls out to the corpses of his family, who have been possessed by the demonic Xholtan Skin-Walkers.
 Saving Castle from his possessed family members, Doctor Voodoo explains that the skin-walkers magically bind those who speak to them, necessitating the temporary removal of Castle's mouth via magic.
 Recovering from the ordeal, Castle joins Elektra and Voodoo in Shanghai, where Jhoatun Lau has grown in size.
 Venom, who has been transformed into a symbiote dragon after being in proximity to the Marrow God, attacks as Wolverine frees himself from the creature's stomach.

-Conan uses his sword's newfound symbiotic power to slay the still-growing god, aided by Elektra, Venom and Wolverine.
+Conan uses his sword's newfound symbiotic power to kill the still-growing god, aided by Elektra, Venom and Wolverine.
 Victorious against the creature, the symbiote seemingly dies, weakened by healing Conan's continuous wounds throughout the battle.